 Directions to Presidio of Monterey

-NOTICE: The Presidio of Monterey will begin enforcement of the Real ID Act for access to our installation starting JANUARY 22, 2018.
+NOTICE: The Presidio of Monterey will begin enforcement of the Real ID Act for access to our installation starting in OCTOBER, 2018.

 Those seeking access to the Presidio, to include contractors, sub-contractors and visitors will need a Real ID compliant state issued driver's license or ID card OR an acceptable alternate form of identification (see list at bottom of post).
 This directive is conjunctive to all installation access procedures already in place.